bornabhowmik/bornabhowmik/README.md

 Here are some of the projects I have worked on:

 #### 🔗 [MU-BUS](https://github.com/mdyasinahmed/MU-Bus)
 A university bus schedule and route management system that helps students, faculty, and staff access real-time bus schedules and plan their commutes efficiently.
-📌 Developed as part of the **[CSE300 - Project](https://github.com/bornabhowmik/CSE-Project_300)** academic course.
+Developed as part of the **[CSE300 - Project](https://github.com/bornabhowmik/CSE-Project_300)** academic course.
-My Contributions:
+**My Contributions:**
 - Designed and built **responsive frontend web pages**
 - Worked with **HTML**, **CSS**, and **Bootstrap** for UI development